danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 Before getting into the technical details of the prototype, let's start with the problem to be addressed:

-Low uptake of Old Age Security (OAS) among low-income Canadian seniors, especially immigrants without a full 40 years in Canada after the age of 18, is a significant issue.
+Low uptake of Old Age Security (OAS) among low-income Canadian seniors, especially immigrants without a full 40 years in Canada after the age of 18, could be a significant issue.
 John Stapleton and I previously collaborated on a [Guaranteed Income Supplement RRSP calculator](https://rrspgiscalculator.site/), addressing the unintuitive aspects of financial planning for low-income Canadians with respect to retirement savings plans.
 Our new challenge was similar: Create a tool to help seniors understand the benefits of OAS, and if low income, it's almost never a good idea to delay it.

 In the Toronto Metropolitan area, where just over 70% of seniors are immigrants, many people turning 65 are not applying for OAS due to: